 The purpose of a clock instance is to provide a way for the interpreter to get the current time during the execution of a statechart.

 '''

-abstract property time
+abstract property time: float

 Current time

-Return type float '''
+'''

 2.10.2 Delayed events

 Sismic also has support for delayed events, i.e. events that will be triggered in the future.